espruino/BangleApps/apps/slimehunt/README.md

 Slime Hunt is a RPG turn-based style combat game where you fight slimes until your HP runs out.

+The main goal is to beat your personal highscore!

 During each fight the player has 3 options,

 BTN1) FIGHT - Attacks the slime, dealing 1 hp worth of damage.